Martiusweb/asynctest/doc/tutorial.mocking.rst

 the interface of ``Client()`` (an instance of the ``Client`` class, ommited for simplicity).

 By default, the attributes of a mock object are themselves mocks.
+We call them *child mocks*.
 In the above example, ``client.get_users`` is configured to return an empty list when called.
 By default, a new mock object would have been returned instead.

 Later, ``client.get_users.assert_called()`` verifies that the method has been called. ``client.increase_nb_users_cached.assert_called_once_with(1)`` verifies